 In May 2013, STEM entered into a lease agreement with the Metropolitan Government of Nashville and Davidson County ("Metro") to occupy educational space in South Nashville.
 The lease term is for 10 years commencing from August 1, 2013 with the option to extend two 5-year terms each.
 The lease requires STEM to pay rent in monthly installments of \$6,500 through July 2014, increasing 2% per year thereafter.
 The agreement also entitles STEM to credit against the payment of rent certain tenant improvements approved by Metro totaling \$674,083.
 The agreement was amended in July 2014 to include additional properties to be leased by STEM.
 The new lease term is for 10 years commencing from July 1, 2014 with the option to extend two 5-year terms each.
 The lease requires STEM to pay rent in monthly installments of \$11,781 through July 2015, increasing 2% per year thereafter.
 The agreement also entitles STEM to credit against the payment of rent certain tenant improvements approved by Metro totaling \$1,043,942.
 Tenant improvements were primarily funded by construction loans (See Note E).
-STEM recorded rent expense related to the lease based on a straight-line calculation which totaled \$39,323 for the fiscal year and is included in occupancy expense.
-Deferred rent related to the straight-line rent is \$80,233 at June 30, 2016, and presented with deferred inflows of resources.
+STEM recorded rent expense related to the lease based on a straight-line calculation which totaled \$40,109 for the fiscal year and is included in occupancy expense.
+Deferred rent related to the straight-line rent is \$120,342 at June 30, 2017, and presented with deferred inflows of resources.

 During 2016, STEM received \$730,000 in tenant leasehold improvement allowances to fund improvements towards the Newcomer Academy program at the middle school.
-Such amount has been recorded as a deferred inflow of resources on the school-wide financial statements and is being recognized as a reduction of rent expense over the life of the related improvements, resulting in a reduction of rent totaling \$73,000 for the year ended June 30, 2016.
-On the governmental funds financial statements, the leasehold improvement allowance, all of which was received during the period, was recognized as a capital contribution.
-STEM's rent expense for the period ended 2016, net of the amortization of related deferred inflows, totaled \$(33,677).
+Such amount has been recorded as a deferred inflow of resources on the school-wide financial statements and is being recognized as a reduction of rent expense over the life of the related improvements, resulting in a reduction of rent totaling \$73,000 for the year ended June 30, 2017.
+The net tenant improvement allowance totals \$584,000 at June 30, 2017, and is presented with deferred inflows of resources.
+STEM's rent expense for the period ended 2017, net of the amortization related to deferred inflows, totaled \$(32,892).